Eric Miller (musician)

 Eric Miller (born in Chicago, Illinois) is an American house music DJ, record producer and remixer.
-As E-Smoove, he worked for a number of years with Steve "Silk" Hurley and Maurice Joshua, before he hit the U.S. Hot Dance Music/Club Play chart in 1998 with "Deja Vu", which climbed to #16.
-The song reached #63 in the UK Singles Chart.
-His next U.S. dance chart entry came in 2002, when "Insatiable" hit #1.
+As E-Smoove, he worked for a number of years with Steve "Silk" Hurley and Maurice Joshua, before he hit the U.S. Hot Dance Music/Club Play chart in 1998 with "Deja Vu", which climbed to No. 16.
+The song reached No. 63 on the UK Singles Chart.
+His next U.S. dance chart entry came in 2002, when "Insatiable" hit No. 1.
 "Insatiable" was released under the pseudonym Thick Dick.
-It peaked at #35 in the UK.
+It peaked at No. 35 in the UK.
 Both tracks featured lead vocals by his wife Latanza Waters.

 Also in 2002, he appeared under another pseudonym, Praise Cats.
-The track "Shined on Me" first peaked at #56 in the UK in 2002, but on the remix featuring Andrea Love, it reached #24 there in May 2005.
+The track "Shined on Me" first peaked at No. 56 in the UK in 2002, but on the remix featuring Andrea Love, it reached No. 24 there in May 2005.